arthur-ai/bench/docs/source/quickstart.md

 You can create test suites from a pandas DataFrame or from a path to a local CSV file.
 See the [test suite creation guide](creating_test_suites.md) to view all the ways you can create test suites.

-You can view all scoring methods available out of the box with bench here on our [scoring](scoring.md) page, as well as [customize](custom_scoring.md) your own.
+You can view all scorers available out of the box with bench here on our [scoring](scoring.md) page, as well as [customize](custom_scoring.md) your own.

 ## Running your first test suite